 In addition, applicants must fulfil all of the following criteria:

-- Must be a manufacturing or an eligible traded services business (the eligible services as listed in the Service Industries Order 2010)
+- Must be a manufacturing or an eligible traded services business (as listed in the Service Industries Order 2010)

-- Must be pre-trading or recently commenced trading, i.e. does not have revenues in excess of €60k in the current financial year to date or in any previous financial year
+- Must be pre-trading or have recently commenced trading, i.e. does not have revenues in excess of €60k in the current financial year to date or in any previous financial year;

 - Applicants must be eligible to live and work in Ireland.
 If their current visa status does not allow them to run a business in Ireland they must regularise their visa situation before receiving an investment.
 (Enterprise Ireland has a help-desk to advise non EU applicants on the relevant rules).

 *starting up defined as the relevant competition closing date.